top of page

 Triumphant Landing

-Finally, on February 4, 1959, after a grueling 64 days, 22 hours, 19 minutes, and 5 seconds, Timm and Cook touched down at McCarran Airfield, marking the end of their historic Hacienda endurance flight.
+Finally, on February 4, 1959, after a grueling 64 days, 22 hours, 19 minutes, and 5 seconds, Timm and Cook returned and touched down at McCarran Airfield, marking the end of their historic Hacienda endurance flight.
 Their achievement set a new world record for the longest continuous flight, capturing the awe and admiration of the aviation community and the world at large.

 Legacy and Inspiration

 The Hacienda endurance flight by Robert Timm and John Cook left an indelible mark on aviation history.
 Their tenacity, innovation, and daring spirit continue to inspire generations of aviators, reminding them of the possibilities that exist when one is willing to push the boundaries of what is considered achievable.
+The Hacienda flight also showcased the potential of mid-air refueling, contributing to advancements in aerial operations and endurance flights.